shawnohare/conf-archive/README.md

 # Introduction

 These config files are organized to take advantage of symlink farm manager system similar to GNU `stow`.
-Where possible, we prefer to follow the XDG conventions for configuration files, as an increasing number of applications we use take advantage of this specification.
+We prefer a BSD-like user home directory structure that also services applications utilizing the XDG conventions.

 In order to maintain a measure of robustness to change, some steps that could be automated are specifically made manual.
 It is our experience that